 Since the 1990s, when the U.S. back-sleeping recommendations were first released and public awareness efforts began, the overall U.S. SIDS rate has dropped by about 60 percent.
 This lower rate equals thousands of babies' lives.
-Since then, the number of babies placed on their backs to sleep has tripled.
+During this time, the number of babies placed on their backs to sleep has tripled.
+Among American Indian/Alaska Native babies, the number of SIDS deaths went from 77 in 1995 to 33 in 2014.